 The cost of this upgrade varies depending on the specific agreements and terms the merchant has with their payment processor and their specific needs.

-However, remember that the potential costs of upgrading payment equipment may be offset by the increased sales that contactless payments can generate from more tech-savvy consumers who prefer to shop at stores that offer this payment technology.
+However, remember that you can offset the potential costs of upgrading payment equipment by the increased sales that contactless payments can generate from more tech-savvy consumers who prefer to shop at stores that offer this payment technology.

 Mobile and Contactless Payments Conclusion